JanusHealthInc/test-click-application/README.md

 ### Prompts

+1. Form1.cs is written with a dummy counter function.
+Please wire it to connect to the API.

-1. SystemObserver is written to listen for a Mouse Low Level Event, however it needs to have a way for us to be able to send this information to the server.
-Please update the API.
+2. SystemObserver is written to listen for a Mouse Low Level Event, however it needs to have a way for us to be able to send this information to the server.
+Please update the mouseHookProc() method.

 	- A way to send the API data

 	- Actually implementing the mouseHookProc() method

-2. Form1.cs is written with a dummy counter function.
-Please wire it to connect to the API.

 **Milestone 1:** The application should be tallying clicks

 3. Please add a Button to reset the click count on the server

-**Milestone 2:** The application should reset itself
+**Milestone 2:** The application should reset the click value on refresh

 4. Let's modify the server and application to track and report left and right clicks